kiote/azure-terraform/README.md

 ### Apply Terraform

 ```
-terraform apply -var-file="main.tfvars"
+terraform -chdir=terraform apply -var-file="main.tfvars"
 ```

-The `main.tfvars` file contains variables like `resource_prefix` and `location` to customize resource names and deployment region.
+The `main.tfvars` file located in the `terraform` directory contains variables like `resource_prefix` and `location` to customize resource names and deployment region.

 ### Install ansible